 As a dietary supplement, melatonin isn’t required to have an expiration date.
 The FDA doesn’t regulate these supplements.
 This means it can be hard to know for sure how long the supplement might still be effective without any information on the label.
 Shilpa Raut, a research scientist at Amway, claims the shelf-life of vitamins is usually about two years.

-Meanwhile, the FDA does require prescription medications to include expiration dates, and they also warn against taking expired medication.
+Meanwhile, the FDA does require medications to include expiration dates, and they also warn against taking expired medication.
 The FDA says taking expired medication can be dangerous.
 Apart from the decreased potency of the medication, they claim expired medicine could change in chemical composition or even develop bacterial growth.

 What The Science Says